 USCIS published Policy Memorandum PM-602-0199, which reframes adjustment of status under section 245 of the Immigration and Nationality Act as a discretionary form of relief rather than an entitlement.
 The memorandum text on USCIS.gov reaffirms long-standing Board of Immigration Appeals precedent and directs adjudicating officers to conduct an individualized weighing of positive and negative factors in every file.

 The memo does not amend the statute.
 It changes adjudicator instructions and the interpretive lens.
-Per Wolfsdorf Rosenthal's May 2026 employer advisory, the memorandum cites Matter of Blas and successor BIA precedent for the proposition that adjustment is "an extraordinary discretionary relief" to the regular immigrant visa process at a U.S. consulate abroad.
+Per Wolfsdorf Rosenthal's May 2026 employer advisory, the memorandum cites Matter of Blas and successor BIA precedent for the proposition that adjustment is "an extraordinary discretionary relief" compared to the regular immigrant visa process at a U.S. consulate abroad.
 For a full plain-English walkthrough of the memo, see the canonical explainer at /policy/pm-602-0199.

 Is Form I-485 Still Open for New Filings?

 Yes.
 Form I-485 is still the operative filing for adjustment of status, USCIS is still accepting it, and the categories of people permitted to file are unchanged.
-The visa bulletin still controls priority date availability.
-Concurrent filing with Form I-130 is still permitted where the immigrant category allows it.
-Employment-based concurrent filing rules are intact.
 Per Boundless's May 2026 family-based summary, the procedural shell of adjustment of status is unchanged.
+Specifically, all of the following remain the same:

 What Specifically Changed Inside the Adjudication?